Flaky Buttermilk Biscuits with Strawberries and Cream

-Light, flaky and not too sweet, these easy buttermilk scones are so good with creamy mascarpone cheese, strawberry jam and fresh berries.
+Light, flaky and not too sweet, these homemade buttermilk biscuits are TO DIE FOR spread with creamy mascarpone cheese, strawberry jam and topped with fresh berries.

-Buttery, crumbly and very lightly sweet, buttermilk scones occupy a comfortable culinary middle ground, somewhere between pastry and a simple quick bread.
+Buttery, crumbly and very lightly sweet, buttermilk biscuits occupy a comfortable culinary middle ground between a pastry and a simple quick bread.

 And the Brits traditionally don’t eat them for breakfast — instead, scones are the star of their very own course called “tea.”